bartoszgajdapl/Tree_ALS_LiDAR/README.md

 ---

 ## Repository Structure
-*Due to the size of the final files, I present only part of the full effect of the script.
+*Note: Only a subset of the output files is provided here as examples, due to file size constraints.
+The full set of results can be reproduced by running the script on the source data.*

 ```
 ├── output/                   # Output directory